justinfleet/env-code-agent-3/README.md

-# env-code-agent-2
+# env-code-agent-3

 🤖 **Autonomous Fleet environment generation** from live APIs or formal specifications.

 ## Overview

-env-code-agent-2 is an **agentic coding system** that generates Fleet-compliant environments through two approaches:
+env-code-agent-3 is an **agentic coding system** that generates Fleet-compliant environments through three approaches:

 ### Approach 1: Live API Exploration (3-Phase)
 1. 🔍 **Autonomously explores** target APIs using Claude as the decision-maker